Product Identity··12 min read

 Trigger: Packaging, product label, instruction insert.

 Psychology: "Unlock" and "exclusive" language signals that what's behind the scan is not freely available elsewhere.
-This taps directly into the curiosity gap — the customer believes they are accessing something they wouldn't find via a Google search.
+This taps directly into the curiosity gap — the customer believes they are accessing something they would not find via a standard search.
+That belief, whether or not it is literally true, is enough to move a thumb to a camera.

 Before After